 - We’ve temporarily closed C-SQUARE & Third Street Cafe in accordance with Washington State requirements.

 - Placed markings on the floor to help control six-foot spacing

 - May 1st Update: We will not be requiring shoppers to wear masks or other coverings, but we will be posting signs that request shoppers to wear appropriate face coverings while they shop.

 - May 1st Update: We also launched our Co-op Curbside online ordering and curbside pick-up service, so anyone can get groceries and avoid coming into the store altogether.
 You can learn more about Co-op Curbside at skagitfoodcoop.com

 - May 1st Update: New credit card readers at check-out that allow for touchless payment

 How We’re Caring for Our Employees:

-- May 1st Update: Starting May 11th (assuming we can secure adequate supplies by this date) all staff working the sales floor will be required to wear a mask or other acceptable cloth covering of mouth and nose.
+- May 1st Update: Starting May 11th, all staff working the sales floor will be required to wear a mask or other acceptable cloth covering of mouth and nose.
 A plexiglass face shield will also be acceptable.
 The Co-op will supply all staff with a couple of mask options, and we will provide all staff with best practices to keep their facial coverings clean and sanitary.

 - We have asked any staff exhibiting symptoms of respiratory illness or fever to stay home and notify their physician.
 We have also given our staff who have underlying medical conditions the option to stay home to minimize any potential exposure.
 Our Co-op has a generous sick and vacation policy, and we are working with employees on a case-by-case basis to ensure they have the support they need.